kernie66/homebridge-pushcutter/README.md

 With this plugin, you can create any number of fake switches that will trigger a [Pushcut](https://pushcut.io) notification when turned ON.
 The notification is muted for a selectable time (indicated by the switch remaining in the ON position) to avoid multiple notifications.

-The Pushcut notifications must be defined in Pushcut before they can be used, but the title and the text of the notification can be updated in the switch configuration.
+The Pushcut notifications must be defined in Pushcut before they can be used, but the title, the text and the image of the notification can be updated in the switch configuration.
 The title and text can include the name of the switch, and the current time, date and week number.

 The plugin supports Pushcut API keys, Webhook secrets and complete Webhooks.
 You can also use a custom URL, to trigger any type of URL based actions.